djp952/prebuilt-libcurl/src/docs/BUGS.md

 ## What to report

- When reporting a bug, you should include all information that will help us understand what's wrong, what you expected to happen and how to repeat the bad behavior.
+ When reporting a bug, you should include all information that will help us understand what is wrong, what you expected to happen and how to repeat the bad behavior.
 You therefore need to tell us:

  - your operating system's name and version number